 It’s not likely that you’ll be able to have your sex offender registration requirement removed in Arizona, but you may be able to have the charges against you dismissed or lowered to a lesser charge if the sexual offense is something less serious, like indecent exposure.

-Depending on the severity of the sex crime committed, offenders will receive a different ranking between level one and three.
 According to Arizona Department of Public Safety, there is no time limit for how long offenders must register, as the state does not comply with the Sex Offender Registration and Notification Act (SORNA).

 Common sexual offenses include:

 - Taking a child for the purpose of prostitution